Noughts + Crosses

 Noughts + Crosses is a British drama television series based on the Noughts & Crosses novel series by Malorie Blackman.
 The series is set in an alternative history where black "Cross" people rule over white "Noughts".

 The first episode aired on BBC One on 5 March 2020, and the remaining episodes premiered on BBC iPlayer on the same day.
 In May 2021, the BBC announced that a second series had been commissioned.

-The series differs from the book in several respects.
-Callum and Sephy are older than in the novels.
-Also, Callum and Jude's sister, Lynette McGregor, does not have a role.

 Synopsis

 The BBC synopsis reads: "Against a background of prejudice, distrust and powerful rebellion mounting on the streets, a passionate romance builds between Sephy and Callum which will lead them both into terrible danger".

 Setting

-The series takes place in present-day London in an alternative history where, 700 years prior, several nations in what is presently West Africa combined to form the powerful Aprican Empire and went on to colonise Europe.
-After a conflict known as the Great World War, control of Europe is split between different Aprican factions, with mainland Europe under control of the Malian Empire and the Moors, whereas Albion (comprising Great Britain and Ireland) and parts of Scandinavia remain under the thumb of the Aprican Empire.
+The series takes place in present-day London in an alternative history where, 700 years prior, several nations in what is presently West Africa combined to form the powerful African Empire and went on to colonise Europe.
+After a conflict known as the Great World War, control of Europe is split between different African factions, with mainland Europe under control of the Malian Empire and the Moors, whereas Albion (comprising Great Britain and Ireland) and parts of Scandinavia remain under the thumb of the African Empire.

-Russia and the Balkans remain in active conflict with the Aprican colonisers, although since the Great World War their national borders have been pushed back.
+Russia and the Balkans remain in active conflict with the African colonisers, although since the Great World War their national borders have been pushed back.
 The Ottoman Empire also exists, still controlling parts of Middle East.

 Albion appears to be a self-governing colony with its own (Cross) Prime Minister and executive leadership, an exclusively Cross police force, and a military only just opened up to a small number of Nought high-achievers.
-However, it is still accountable to the Aprican Empire based on the African continent.
-As of 1950, racial segregation is rigidly enforced in the colony between those of wealthy Aprican descent (known as Crosses or daggers) and the poorer native Europeans (known as Noughts or blankers).
+However, it is still accountable to the African Empire based on the African continent.
+As of 1950, racial segregation is rigidly enforced in the colony between those of wealthy African descent (known as Crosses or daggers) and the poorer native Europeans (known as Noughts or blankers).